Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 This works for most of the tags, but there are some special cases described early, we'll fix them as we grow the set of normalization rules.

+## How to help make Feeds Fun better

+We need your feedback on our tagging system, tell us how you use it or how it can be improved.

+There are two special places where you can share your thoughts on tags:

+- Comment tasks in our [roadmap](https://github.com/users/Tiendil/projects/1).
+- Tell us your ideas or report tag-related problems in our [megathread on Reddit](https://www.reddit.com/r/feedsfun/comments/1o186to/place_for_tag_ideas_reports/).

 ## Stay Connected

 - Site: [feeds.fun](https://feeds.fun/)